VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 - After storing the duplicate samples to local storage.
 See [`-dedup.minScrapeInterval`](https://docs.victoriametrics.com/#deduplication) command-line option.
 - Before storing the duplicate samples to local storage.
 This type of de-duplication can be enabled via the following options:
   - By specifying the desired de-duplication interval via `-streamAggr.dedupInterval` command-line flag.
-    For example, `./victoria-metrics -streamAggr.dedupInterval=30s` instructs VicotriaMetrics to leave only the last sample per each seen [time series](https://docs.victoriametrics.com/keyconcepts/#time-series) per every 30 seconds.
+    For example, `./victoria-metrics -streamAggr.dedupInterval=30s` instructs VictoriaMetrics to leave only the last sample per each seen [time series](https://docs.victoriametrics.com/keyconcepts/#time-series) per every 30 seconds.
     The de-duplication is performed after applying `-relabelConfig` [relabeling](https://docs.victoriametrics.com/#relabeling).